-Let’s be honest; any strategy for managing time that actually works is probably worth a go.
+Let’s be honest; any time management strategy that actually works is probably worth a go.

 Based on Mark Forster’s book Do It Tomorrow, this time management strategy is, essentially, to do just that.